Disability Discrimination: Reporting Concerns, Informal Resolution and Formal Grievance Procedures

 Brown University has adopted these procedures to facilitate the resolution of concerns and complaints alleging disability discrimination in violation of the Americans with Disabilities Act of 1990, as amended ("ADA") and/or Section 504 of the Rehabilitation Act of 1973, as amended ("Section 504").

-An individual with a a concern related to a disability should first attempt to discuss the matter with the Student and Employee Accessibility Services ("SEAS"), 401-863-9588, which will attempt to resolve the individual's concern.
+An individual with a a concern related to a disability should first attempt to discuss the matter with the Student Accessibility Services ("SAS"), 401-863-9588, which will attempt to resolve the individual's concern.

-If the individual is not satisfied with the resolution proposed by SEAS, the individual should discuss the matter with the appropriate ADA/Section 504 Coordinator as listed below:
+If the individual is not satisfied with the resolution proposed by SAS, the individual should discuss the matter with the appropriate ADA/Section 504 Coordinator as listed below:

 Formal Grievance Procedures